Skip to content

 The app costs $4.99 with no monthly fees.
 You get encryption, two-way audio, noise alerts, and lullabies built in.

-One thing we didn’t expect: the Apple Watch integration is surprisingly useful.
-You get audio alerts on your wrist when the baby cries.
-During our testing, the Watch notification came through within 2 seconds of a sound trigger.
-That’s faster than any dedicated monitor we’ve used.
+The Apple Watch integration is a standout extra: you get audio alerts on your wrist when the baby cries, and the Watch notification arrives almost immediately after a sound trigger, often faster than a dedicated monitor.

 Based on Cloud Baby Monitor’s official site, the app uses industry-standard AES-256 encryption for all audio and video streams.
 No data passes through third-party servers.